 Can I Leave a Baby at a Fire or Police Station?

-If you’re considering this option, or just struggling to come to terms with your unplanned pregnancy, our heart goes out to you.
+If you’re considering leaving your baby at a fire station or just struggling to come to terms with your unplanned pregnancy, our heart goes out to you.
 This is a tough situation to be in, and it’s hard to think about what the best thing to do is, given the stress and overwhelming feelings you're experiencing.
 But more than anything, we want you to know that you do have options available.

 As an adoption agency, American Adoptions wants to do everything we can to help.
 To learn more about what options you have, and to get immediate answers to any questions or concerns you may have, please call 1-800-ADOPTION.
 You can also fill out our free information form to get in touch with an adoption professional.